Planning for Long-term Success

-Whether you intend to borrow money or not, heading into a farm venture without a business plan is like setting sail across the ocean without a map.
-Either way, you’re likely to run into disasters that can derail your venture, but if you arm yourself with a business plan, you will at least have something to aid your farm decision-making and demonstrate to yourself and your family that your ideas are feasible.
-This intensive, fast-paced course is designed to help you build your plan quickly.
+Whether you intend to borrow money or not, heading into a farm venture without a business plan is like setting out on a long-distance journey without a map.
+Arm yourself with a business plan and you will have a guide to aid your farm decision-making and demonstrate to yourself and your family that your ideas are feasible.
+This steady-paced course is designed to help you build your plan, including developing financial statements.

 ”The most valuable thing about this course was that it made me hash out and put on paper each section of my business plan.
 It is so easy to put business plan writing on the back burner, and this course made it move to the top of my to-do list and allowed me to get all my ideas and financials into one organized document.” –Courtney S, Paloma, CA

-Past graduates of BF 202 have gone on to obtain equipment and operating loans, and mortgages, for start-up and expanding farms.
+Graduates of BF 202 have obtained equipment and operating loans, and mortgages, for start-up and expanding farms.

 The bulk of the course happens on your own time, with discussions, readings, and assignments in MOODLE, our virtual classroom.
 To add to the experience, webinars will be woven into the online interface of the course to allow you to meet on a weekly basis to learn from outside presenters, ask questions, and collaborate with other participants and the instructor to address your farm issues in real time.
 If you miss one, they are always recorded and posted for later viewing.
 Access details will be posted in MOODLE once you have registered and logged in.

-Rebecca Schuelke-Staehr co-owns Cayuga Pumpkin Barn and formerly worked for the NY Farm Viability Institute.
+Rebecca Schuelke-Staehr co-owns Cayuga Pumpkin Barn and has worked for Cornell Cooperative Extension and the NY Farm Viability Institute.

 - Week 1: Welcome and Introduction